baldurbjarnason/colophon.cards/Design Notes.md

 ## Workspaces?

-Should the user able to have multiple top level threads, each a separate workspace.
-Or do the child cards of a solo top thread serve the exact same function?
+Should the user be able to have multiple top-level threads, each a separate workspace?
+Or do the child cards of a solo top thread serve the same function?

 ## Pinning

 The UI should support pinned notes that are persistently floated to the top.
-One idea is that on displays that are wide enough the pinboard should be a sidebar space and that pinned card don't have to just be pinned up to but that they could be arranged freely in the sidebar space.
+One idea is that on displays that are wide enough the pinboard should be a sidebar space and that pinned cards don't have to just be pinned up to but that they could be arranged freely in the sidebar space.

 ## Bookmarks

-Much like Twitter or Facebook, the URLs mentioned in the name or in the body are automatically added as attachments.
+Much like Twitter or Facebook, the URLs mentioned in the name or the body are automatically added as attachments.

 ## Attachments